ptarmiganlabs/butler/butler-docs/docs/install-config.md

 Butler uses configuration files in JSON format.
 The config files are stored in the src\\config folder.
 Butler comes with a default config file called `default.json`.
 Either update it as needed (see below for details), or make a copy of it and call it `production.json`, then make the needed changes to that file.
 That way you will not overwrite your customized `default.json` file if you in the future download updated Butler versions from GitHub.

 Note: Butler uses the [node-config](https://github.com/lorenwest/node-config) module to handle config files.
-As per node-config's documentation, to switch to using the production.json config file, at a command prompt type
+As per node-config's documentation, to switch to using the production.json config file, at a command prompt type (for Windows)

     set NODE_ENV=production

   before starting Butler with `node butler.js`.
+  If developing on OSX or Linux, instead use

+    export NODE_ENV=production

 ## Config file syntax